-6. Absence from Work
+Absence from Work

-a.
 Sick Leave

-All permanent full-time employees are entitled to one and a half days per month, up to 18 paid sick leave days per year (pro-rated for part-time employees).
+All permanent full-time employees are entitled to one and one half days per month, up to 18 paid sick leave days per year (pro-rated for part-time employees).
 This time can be used for reasons of personal illness, medical and dental appointments or sickness of immediate family members.